When spring arrives, why not welcome it with a garden full of blossoms to chase the winter blues away?

 11. Winter Aconite

 Winter aconite, Eranthus hyemalis, has bright yellow cup-shaped blossoms atop collars of deeply divided leaves.

-It grows from swollen roots called tubers and has a petite 3- to 6-inch stature.
+It grows from swollen roots called tubers and has a petite three- to six-inch stature.

 For optimal growth it requires full sun to part shade, and organically rich, alkaline soil that drains well.
 It spreads easily, and does well in the presence of black walnut trees.
 Juglone toxicity is not a concern.

 Winter aconite is best suited to growing in Zones 3 to 7, where it blooms very early, from late winter into spring.

 Find winter aconite bulbs now from Dutch Grown in packages of 25 to 10,000.

 Perennials are hardy friends to the gardener.
 They winter over and burst forth according to their own inner time clocks, often while the last dregs of snow are still on the ground.